-On and after May 18, 2013 to (and including) the close of business on the scheduled trading day immediately preceding the maturity date, subject to prior repurchase or redemption of the notes, holders may convert the notes, in multiples of \$1,000 principal amount, at the option of the holder regardless of the foregoing circumstances.
+On and after May 18, 2013 to (and including) the close of business on the scheduled trading day immediately preceding the maturity date, subject to prior repurchase or redemption of the notes, holders may exchange their notes, in multiples of \$1,000 principal amount, at the applicable exchange rate regardless of the foregoing circumstances.

-The initial exchange rate will be shares of Boston Properties common stock per \$1,000 principal amount of notes (equivalent to an initial exchange price of approximately \$ per share of Boston Properties common stock), subject to adjustment.
+The initial exchange rate will be 8.9461 shares of Boston Properties, Inc. common stock per \$1,000 principal amount of notes (equivalent to an initial exchange price of approximately \$111.78 per share of Boston Properties, Inc. common stock), subject to adjustment.

-Upon valid tender of notes for exchange, we will pay, on the third trading day following the last day of the related observation period, cash and shares of Boston Properties common stock, if any, based on a daily exchange value (as described herein) calculated on a proportionate basis for each day of the relevant 20 trading day observation period.
+Upon valid tender of notes for exchange, we will pay, on the third trading day following the last day of the related observation period, cash and shares of Boston Properties, Inc. common stock, if any, based on a daily exchange value (as described herein) calculated on a proportionate basis for each day of the relevant 20 trading day observation period.
 See "Description of Notes-Exchange Rights-Payment upon Exchange."

 You will not receive any additional cash payment or additional shares representing accrued and unpaid interest upon exchange of a note, except in limited circumstances.
-Instead, interest will be deemed paid by the cash and shares, if any, of Boston Properties common stock issued to you upon exchange.
+Instead, interest will be deemed paid by the cash and shares, if any, of Boston Properties, Inc. common stock issued to you upon exchange.